undergrad-partner-school

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
-The estimated cost of books and supplies for a full-time student of this school is $1,250.
+Another important expense to take into consideration is the estimated price of books and supplies for a college or university.
+The approximate price of books and supplies for a full-time student of this school is $1,250.

 Boarding